yoyo53/archi-I3/README.md

     -  Login with your email and password using the login route to receive ``your id``.
 Remember it

-    - As an Agent, ``create a property`` using the createProperty route.
-You need to put the ``id of the Agent`` in the Authorization header.
+    - As an Agent, ``create a property`` using the ``createProperty`` route.
+You need to put the ``id of the Agent`` in the ``Authorization`` header.
 Complete the body as you want.

     - Update it as ``OPENED`` as an Agent using the updateProperty route so that investors can start invest in it.

     - Add money to your wallet as an Investor using the route ``deposit``.
-Reference the investor id in the ``Authorization header``.
+Reference the investor id in the ``Authorization`` header.

-    - Invest in a property as an investor using the ``createInvestment route``.
-When the investments for the property will reach its price, the property will be ``marked as funded``.
+    - Invest in a property as an investor using the ``createInvestment`` route.
+When the investments for the property will reach its price, the property will be marked as ``FUNDED``.

     - Certificates will be then ``delivered``.
 You can check it using the ``getCertificates`` route.
 Investors will start receive money.

     - Use the Time routes to ``skip days`` or to set a ``specitic date``.

-    - Check user balances using the ``getMyWallet`` route and by specifying the id in the ``Authorization header``.
+    - Check user balances using the ``getMyWallet`` route and by specifying the id in the ``Authorization`` header.
 You will be able to monitor the rental income.

+    - Monitor the logs of the ``notification`` service to see the notifications send to users at various steps